Filming in Hungary

 WILLIAM FOX, the Founder of Fox Film Corporation

-William Fox, who was born as Fried Vilmos in 1879 in a small Hungarian village called Tolcsva, worked as a producer and founded Fox Film Corporation.
+William Fox, born as Fried Vilmos in 1879 in the small Hungarian village of Tolcsva, became a prominent producer and the founder of Fox Film Corporation.

 William Fox, the founder of Fox Film Corporation Photo: Wikipedia

-When he was just nine months old he and his family emigrated to the United States because they could not make a living in Hungary.
-There they changed their names to Fox, their mother’s maiden name.
-As he was so young when they moved, Fox never learned to speak Hungarian.
+When Fox was just nine months old, his family emigrated to the United States due to the harsh living conditions in Hungary.
+Upon arrival, they adopted the surname "Fox," taken from his mother’s maiden name.
+Having left Hungary at such a young age, Fox never learned to speak Hungarian.

-He later started working as a salesman in the fur garment industry, but after saving up a few thousand dollars he got out and invested in the film industry by buying a nickelodeon in Brooklyn.
-By the end of the year he owned a whole chain of them as well as a production company which was the start of his empire.
-He laid down the foundation for the Hollywood studio system by organizing Fox Film Corporation and the Fox West Coast Theatres chain, creating the star culture, and for freeing the industry from Thomas Edison’s monopoly.
+As a young man, Fox worked as a salesman in the fur garment industry.
+After saving a few thousand dollars, he transitioned to the flourishing film industry, purchasing a nickelodeon in Brooklyn.
+By the end of the year, he owned an entire chain of nickelodeons and a production company, marking the beginning of his empire.
+Fox laid the groundwork for the Hollywood studio system by founding Fox Film Corporation and the Fox West Coast Theatres chain.
+He pioneered the star culture and played a crucial role in breaking Thomas Edison’s monopoly on the film industry.

 Industry Accomplishments

-After a few years in the film production industry Fox realized that he could make the company more profitable by exhibiting a film several times, as this needed smaller investments than producing new films, so he founded a film-distribution company called the Box Office Attractions Company.
-This was one of his first steps in challenging Edison's monopoly on the industry.
-Fox even went as far as initiating an antitrust lawsuit against Edison's Patent Company.
-Fox won the legal battle which greatly affected the film industry as free competition was born, and anyone could legally make movies, so the quality of productions improved in a heartbeat.
-Fox produced his first film, Life’s Shop Window, in 1914, and he organized Fox Film Corporation the following year.
+After spending a few years in the film production industry, William Fox realized that increasing profitability could be achieved by exhibiting films multiple times.
+This required smaller investments than producing new films, so he founded the Box Office Attractions Company, a film distribution enterprise.
+This move marked one of his first steps in challenging Thomas Edison’s monopoly on the industry.
+Fox even initiated an antitrust lawsuit against Edison’s Patent Company, which he won.
+This victory revolutionized the film industry, as it ended Edison’s dominance and allowed free competition, leading to a rapid improvement in the quality of productions.

-At this period he was at the peak of his career and was the wealthiest.
-He used to brag that not a day went by without William Fox’s name appearing on at least one movie screen somewhere in the world.
-According to legend, he never had a smaller bill on himself than a 100 and he wanted to stop time so badly that he never wore a watch.
+During this period, Fox reached the pinnacle of his career and wealth.
+He often boasted that not a single day passed without his name appearing on at least one movie screen worldwide.
+According to legend, Fox never carried a bill smaller than $100 and, in his desire to defy time, never wore a watch.

-During his work in Hollywood he hired many Hungarian actors, writers and creatives with whom he worked closely.
-Although he never returned to Hungary, he sent a news filmmaker to his hometown to shoot some footage, which he later showed to his family in the States.
-In 1999 a memorial tablet was made in his honour that hangs on the wall of Fox Film Studio’s screening room, and is made of the famous Hungarian Herendi porcelain.
+During his time in Hollywood, Fox collaborated closely with numerous Hungarian actors, writers, and creatives.
+Although he never returned to Hungary, he sent a filmmaker to his hometown to capture footage, which he later shared with his family in the United States.
+In 1999, a memorial tablet made of Hungary’s renowned Herendi porcelain was placed in the screening room of Fox Film Studio to honor his legacy.

-Due to the stock market crash of 1929, alongside several legal issues, as well as a car accident forced him into a long struggle to fight bankruptcy and eventually Fox lost control of the Fox Film Corporation through a hostile takeover in 1930.
+However, Fox’s success story was not without hardship.
+The stock market crash of 1929, coupled with legal troubles and a car accident, forced him into bankruptcy.
+In 1930, Fox lost control of the Fox Film Corporation in a hostile takeover.

-In 1941 he even served a few months in prison for bribing a judge during the liquidation of his holdings.
-After that, Fox was forced to retire from the film business as he was blacklisted.
-He died in 1952 at the age of 73 in New York.
-None of his former film industry colleagues attended his funeral.
-Even though he had to sell his interests in the ’30s, his legacy lives on in the name of 20th Century Fox and his films that influenced the lives of millions.
+In 1941, he was imprisoned for several months for bribing a judge during the liquidation of his holdings.
+After being blacklisted, Fox was forced to retire from the film business.
+He passed away in New York in 1952 at the age of 73.
+None of his former colleagues from the film industry attended his funeral.
+Despite losing his holdings in the 1930s, William Fox’s legacy endures through the name 20th Century Fox and the films that have touched the lives of millions.

 ADOLPH ZUKOR, the Founder of Paramount Pictures